 Take a moment to appreciate the tea.
 Express your gratitude for everything that helped make your cup of tea a reality.
 If your mind begins to wander, think of three things you are grateful for right now.
 Savor the peace and relax into it.

-If you want to read more articles on meditation and mindfulness, check them out here:
+If you want to read more articles on wellness, check them out here:

 Share your moment with us and stay connected on: